andrueastman/microsoft-graph-comms-samples/Samples/StatelessSamples/OnlineMeetingSamples/README.md

 ﻿# Introduction

 ## About
-The online meeting stateless sample demonstrates how one can consume Microsoft.Skype.Graph.CoreSDK in thier bot application to
+The online meeting stateless sample demonstrates how one can consume Microsoft.Skype.Graph.CoreSDK in their bot application to
 1. Get an online meeting based on meetingid (current support is only for [vtcid](https://docs.microsoft.com/en-us/microsoftteams/cloud-video-interop)).
 1. Create a adhoc online meeting on behalf of an organizer in your tenant.